Numerical computations of geometric ergodicity for stochastic dynamics: Description of algorithm

-holds for almost every pair of initial values.
-The numerical verification of geometric ergodicity is similar, except $y$ is replaced by samples from the invariant probability measure.
+Replacing $y$ by a sampling from the invariant distribution $\pi$, the numerical verification of geometric ergodicity is also obtained by this approach.

-Since this paper mainly studies coupling times in a numerical way, we consider, for the sake of definiteness, the time-discrete Markov process as it fits the case of both random perturbations of an iterative mapping and the time-$h$ sample chain of a numerical trajectory of an SDE.
+Since this paper studies the coupling times in a numerical way, we consider, for the sake of definiteness, the time-discrete Markov process ${\bm X}=\{X_n; n\in\mathbb Z_{\ge0}\}$ as it fits both cases of random perturbations of an iterative mapping and the time-$h$ sample chain of an SDE.
+Note that here, the $n\in\mathbb Z_{\ge0}$ corresponds to the number of iterations or numerical steps.
+For sake of differentiation and clarity, in the SDE setting, we will use $n _c$ to denote the numerical steps needed for a successful coupling, which of course depends on the step size $h.$ The physical coupling time will be $\tau_c=n_ch.$